peterhinch/micropython-mqtt/bridge/BRIDGE.md

 ### 2.1.2 Test programs

+These are located in `pyboard` and `generic` directories.
+The `pyboard` demos are Pyboard-specific and use the Pyboard 1.x LED's.
+Those in `generic` are similar in purpose but use serial output on the assumption that the hardware may have no LED's available.

+#### Pyboard demos

+`hardware.py` Pyboard hardware configuration.
 `pb_simple.py` Minimal publish/subscribe test.
 A remote client can turn the Pyboard green LED on and off and can display regular publications from the host.
-`pbmqtt_test.py` Demonstrates the ramcheck facility.
 `pbrange.py` Tests WiFi range and demos operation near the limit of range using the Pyboard LED's for feedback.
 `pb_status.py` Demonstrates the interception of status messages.

+#### Generic demos

+Tested on the Pi Pico but should be portable simply by changing `hw_pico.py`.
+`hw_pico.py` Hardware config for Pi Pico
+`pico_simple.py`
+`pico_range.py`

-Bash scripts to periodically publish to the above test programs.
-These may be found in the root irectory.
+Bash scripts to periodically publish to the above test programs may be found in the root directory.
 Adapt to your broker address.
-`pubtest` For `pb_simple.py` and `pbmqtt_test.py`.
+`pubtest` For "simple" demos.
-`pubtest_range` For `pbrange.py`.
+`pubtest_range` For "range" demos.

 ###### [Contents](./BRIDGE.md#contents)